Brattleboro Reformer

 > Gov. Mitt Romney is against the project, while his neighbor to the south,

-> Rhode Island Gov. Don Carcieri, is for it, with
+> Rhode Island Gov. Don Carcieri, is for it, with his state's economic

 > development officials touting its job-creation potential.